Something later

 • Worried about a child you know?
 Take our ODD screener.

-Description of a child who would qualify
+Description of a child who would qualify for a diagnosis of ODD

 “Ben” is an 8-year-old boy.
 He has had difficulties controlling his behavior since he was a young child.
 He is often irritable, and his parents feel they are “walking on eggshells” to avoid upsetting him.
 He loses his temper frequently when asked to do things by adults, such as putting away his toys or setting the table for dinner.
 He will refuse to comply, and may scream or throw things.
 In school, he is often asked to sit apart from other students, as he verbally provokes others who are sitting nearby him.
 When singled out, he argues and tries to blame other children.